top of page

 What is hybrid brow Tint?

-Hybrid brow tint is designed to stain your skin and dye your brow hairs with results lasting longer than regular brow tint.
+Hybrid brow tint is designed to stain your skin and brow hairs with results lasting longer than regular brow tint.
 The stain lasts for up to 10 days on the skin and about 7 weeks on the hair, depending on skin type and skincare regimen.
 This innovative tint consists of highly pigmented colors, perfect for each skin type and tone, and the colors can also be mixed to create a customized brow color for each client.

 What is the difference between hybrid tint and regular brow tint?